europeana/rd-europeana-python-api/CONTRIBUTING.md

 3. Call `poetry shell` to spawn a Poetry shell and create a new virtual environment
 4. Call `poetry install` to install PyEuropeana along with its dependencies

 By default Poetry will install **both the dependencies that are needed to run the wrapper and the dependencies that are needed to develop it (dev dependencies).**

+The Poetry shell that spawns after calling `poetry shell` also allows you to run any .py scripts or tests that are associated with the PyEuropeana project.
+For example, you can call `poetry run pytest` in the root of the project to run the tests.
+Alternatively, you can call `poetry run python [PATH_TO_PYTHON_SCRIPT]` to execute any individual .py file using the virtual environment we've created.

 ### Configure local development tools

-PRECOMMIT
+If you peek into the `pyproject.toml` file you might notice that we are listing several Python packages as development dependencies.
+We use Python packages such as **flake8**, **black** and **precommit** to speed up our development workflow while making improvements in code quality. flake8 is a linter that checks for code styleguide compliance, black is a formatter that formats your code according to a predefined guideline and precommit is a tool that allows you to run these two automatically each time you make a commit.

+**It is highly suggested that you as a contributor use these tools while developing locally.** We automatically check for code styleguide compliance in our CI/CD pipeline.
+Therefore, using these tools while developing will help you contribute to the PyEuropeana project in a better way.

+Configuration files that customize our local development tools are already present in the repo you've downloaded.
+The only thing you need to do in order to configure your local development tools is to do the following:

+- If you haven't already: open any terminal you can run Poetry from, navigate to the root of the PyEuropeana project, run `poetry shell`
+- Run `poetry run pre-commit install`

 ## Style guide